 - Larvae, pupae or silken webbing in cracks and crevices around shelves or on machinery, in food spillages, on beams and window sills

 - Pests caught in insects traps

 Flies: The most disruptive pests

-Fly infestations are the most likely to cause staff absences through illness (11%).
-A single infestation can lead to over 9 working days lost in a year – with businesses globally spending a yearly average of £6436.74 to tackle the problem.
+Our survey found that flies are the most disruptive pest.
+Fly infestations are the most likely to cause staff absences through illness (11%) and a single infestation can lead to over nine working days lost in a year.

 Rats: The most destructive pests

 Rats are attracted by food supplies and do not venture far from their shelter or nesting sites, so, in a large facility, they will nest close to accessible food supplies.
 They can grow in numbers quickly with an abundant food supply due to the number of litters they are capable of producing and the short time to maturity, shelter from predators and benign environmental conditions inside a building.

 Rats are the most destructive pest, according to the Rentokil survey.
 Over a quarter of businesses surveyed reported damage to electrical equipment from rats.
 As a consequence, they are also the most likely pest to cause production downtime, with businesses losing an average of eight working days a year due to rat infestations.